Frequently Asked Questions

 Lower School has a Chapel gathering four days each week: three days with all of Lower School and one day with K-8 (held in the Middle School Auditorium).
 Each class in Lower School presents Chapel for their peers two or three times per year.
 This may be through a short skit, songs, poems, or other means of communicating a particular aspect of character or spiritual development.

 Faculty and administrators also present Chapel talks.
 These short stories or talks generally have a specific theme tied to the Lower School Virtue of the Month (honesty, respect, compassion).
 Chapel time generally ends with the Lord’s Prayer and weekly reciting of the Pledge of Allegiance.

-A. Many families bring their children to school in carpool.
-Canterbury also has several bus routes covering all areas in Allen County and several outlying communities as well.
+We offer several bus routes throughout Allen County, as well as several outlying communities.
 Student pick up is not door-to-door, but is generally at a common pick-up and drop-off point in close proximity to a child’s neighborhood.
-More information about Bus Service is located here in the Admissions section of the Web site.
+Learn more about transportation services here.

 All students have Physical Education classes on a regular basis.
 Times vary from three times per week for 30 minutes at a time in Kindergarten to twice per week for 45 minutes at a time in fourth grade.
 All students also have at least two and sometimes three recess periods per day.
 In addition, special activities such as ice skating, cross-country skiing, and Jump Rope for Heart promote the physical health and well-being of students in Lower School.